p2pderivatives/cfd-go/README.md

 - Go (1.12 or higher)
 - C/C++ Compiler
   - can compile c++11
-  - make support compiler
 - CMake (3.14.3 or higher)
+- When using npm scripts and cmake-js
+  - node.js (stable version)
   - Python 3.x
-- node.js (stable version)
-  - for cmake-js
+    - for building libwally-core js wrapper

 ### Windows (MinGW)